Provisional Senate of East Indonesia

 The Provisional Senate of East Indonesia (Senat Sementara Negara Indonesia Timur) was the upper house of the parliament of State of East Indonesia, a component of the United States of Indonesia.
-The Senate existed from May 1949 to August 1950, when the State of East Indonesia was dissolved to the unitary Republic of Indonesia.
+The Senate existed from May 1949 to August 1950, when the State of East Indonesia was dissolved into the unitary Republic of Indonesia.

 Background

 The State of East Indonesia was formed in the Great East, the area of the Dutch East Indies that the Dutch were able to reassert control over following the Japanese surrender and the Indonesian declaration of independence in August 1945.
-From 18–24 December 1946, a conference in Denpasar was held to work out the specifics of the state, including producing a provisional constitution, which included provision for a senate with unspecified powers.
-The senate was later formed based on the 1948 Provisional Senate Act.
+From 18–24 December 1946, a conference in Denpasar was held to work out the specifics of the state, including producing a provisional constitution, the Denpasar Regulation, which included provision for a senate with unspecified powers.
+Two years later, at the Second Malino Conference, representatives of the self-governing regions in the State of East Indonesia met and proposed a law establishing the senate.
+The law was enacted in February 1949.
+The senate was later formed based on this 1949 Provisional Senate Act.

 Powers

-This provisional Senate had the duty to approve the draft constitution drawn up by the Provisional Representative Body.
+This provisional Senate had the duty to approve, but not the right to amend, the draft constitution drawn up by the special body formed to write it following its approval by the Provisional Representative Body.
 After the planned constitution was enacted, the senate would have been dissolved, to make way for a definitive Senate, to be put together in accordance with the rules laid down in the constitution.
 The definitive senate would then give its opinion on the Constitution in a second reading.
-The definitive senate would have been given a broader scope compared to the Provisional Senate.
-As the constitution was never promulgated, the definitive senate was never formed.
+The senate duly considered the proposed constitution from August to November 1949, and approved it on 30 November.

+Under the proposed definitive constitution, the Senate would have had the power to delay legislation for up to a year, although this could be overruled by a two-thirds vote in the Representative Assembly.
+It would act as an advisory body to the government, which would have to consult it on proposed legislation related to the self-governing areas, which the Senate could veto.
+However work on the new constitution stopped in early 1950 as it became apparent that East Indonesia was to be dissolved into the Republic of Indonesia.